Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Against the Patriots last week, Sanders was targeted four times and totaled 20 yards on two receptions.

-- Over his last three games, Sanders' five targets have resulted in three catches for 45 yards (15.0 ypg).
+- Over his last three games, Sanders' three catches (on five targets) have led to 45 receiving yards (15.0 per game).

 Sanders' Buffalo Teammates